Peace

 Unfortunately, ‘badass’ doesn’t mean ‘bulletproof’ (although these guys came pretty close).
 Jani was killed in action while leading his group as ‘point team’ for a larger group on a search and destroy mission.

-So there you have it: a snapshot profile of the real-life Jason Bourne that was my brother.
 What I have just shared with you though, is what the public already knows.
 It is the stuff that was written about in the newspapers at the time (ok, maybe not all the details I’ve shared, but most of them).
-I’d like to share another side to my brother’s story.
-I’d like to tell you some other things that only I know, as his younger brother and as someone who often shared a room with him.

 School life in Sri Lanka wasn’t without its share of drama.
 I remember how he turned up on his 10-speed bicycle, to take me home after riots had broken out in the country and the transport system had been shut down.

 I also remember how he once carried me, way above his head, when our school had been flooded out after heavy rain.
-The authorities had opened some man-hole covers to help drain the water but pretty soon, the water level was such that you couldn’t tell where these open manholes were.
+The authorities had opened some man-hole covers to help drain the water, but pretty soon, the water level was such that you couldn’t tell where these open manholes were.
 Now that there was a risk of us falling in, my brother wanted to make sure that I had a fighting chance if we did.

 Jani was a great sportsman.
 From rugby to basketball to athletics and swimming, he did it all and did very well at it.

 I remember the nights he lay awake, unable to sleep, after his girlfriend at the time had broken up with him (the fact that he was unable to sleep meant that I was unable to sleep as well).
-I can’t tell you exactly how many times he got out of bed to re-wind and re-play Dan Byrd’s “Boulevard” (a break-up song from the era) but I can tell you it was a lot!
+I can’t tell you exactly how many times he got out of bed to re-wind and re-play Dan Byrd’s “Boulevard” (a break-up song from the era), but I can tell you it was a lot!

-I still have the many ‘aerograms’ he’d crafted in his ultra-neat handwriting – written lovingly, to the person he loved the most.
+I still have the many ‘aerograms’ he’d crafted in his ultra-neat handwriting–written lovingly, to the person he loved the most.

 Jani took many lives in the course of his time with the Army.
 You couldn’t tell from the way he conducted himself in the face of the so-called enemy, yet I know that it took its toll on him.
-I know that he particularly hated the fact that some of the lives he took were of people who were as young as his own kid brother.
+I know that he particularly hated the fact that some of the lives he took were of people who were as young as his own kid-brother.
 He would often tell me how they reminded him of me.

-As young as I was, I could see the journey my brother made from being an upbeat, young and enthusiastic officer-cadet, who drank for fun, to the weathered and wizened veteran, who drank to numb his pain.
+As young as I was, I could see the journey my brother made from being an upbeat, young and enthusiastic officer-cadet who drank for fun, to the weathered and wizened veteran who drank to numb his pain.
 At times, he even spoke of leaving the Army.

 My brother left his earthly body on the 15th of July 1991.
 He was killed with a single shot to the head by a so-called enemy sniper while trying to recover the body of one of his fallen men (bodies are regarded as ‘trophies’ by the so-called enemy and their recovery is vital for troop morale, not to mention to the families of the fallen).

 This brings me to the part that becomes relevant to you, the reader.
 I didn’t write this post to tell you what a wonderful person my brother was.
 That is a fact, whether I or anyone else writes about it or not.
-I didn’t write to tell you what a badass he was or to describe in detail why he is regarded by many as a hero.
+I didn’t write to tell you what a badass he was either, or to describe in detail why he is regarded by many as a hero.

 I am writing to share with you the simple truth: that there can be no winners in human conflict.
 We are not wired that way.
-Even if we do what we think is the right thing to do.
-Even if we prevail over a so-called enemy who is armed and intent on ending our lives, it still hurts us as humans to harm our brothers and sisters.
+Even if we do what we think is the right thing to do; even if we prevail over a so-called enemy who is armed and intent on ending our lives, it still hurts us as humans to harm our brothers and sisters.
 War and violence is at best, a ‘lose-lose’ proposition.

 Throughout this post and for as long as I continue to write, I will never use the word ‘terrorists’ to describe the type of people my brother fought.
 While I may not agree with their methods or condone their actions, I won’t label them in that way, because I know better.